pallets/flask/docs/signals.rst

 .. admonition:: For Extension Developers

-   If you are writing a Flask extension and you to gracefully degrade for missing blinker installations, you can do so by using the :class:`flask.signals.Namespace` class.
+   If you are writing a Flask extension and you want to gracefully degrade for missing blinker installations, you can do so by using the :class:`flask.signals.Namespace` class.